happyuc-project/meteor-package-blocks/README.md

-# Ethereum blocks
+# Happyuc blocks

-Provides you with an `EthBlocks` collection, which stores the last 50 blocks.
+Provides you with an `HucBlocks` collection, which stores the last 50 blocks.

 You can query blocks like any other Meteor collection.